Contact Us Today (424) 372-3112

 Assuming a serious mental health issue exists, and it played a significant role in the crime, the defendant must further be found to be likely to respond well to treatment.

-The defendant must also be willing to accept treatment and satisfy the court that they will successfully complete the ordered treatment if afforded the opportunity to participate in Mental Health Diversion.
-The program is not available in some felony cases unless the prosecutor gives consent, such as child pornography, drug crimes, manslaughter, among others.
+Another crucial aspect of Mental Health Diversion is the defendant's willingness to accept treatment and their commitment to completing the ordered treatment if given the opportunity to participate.
+It's important to note that the program is not available in some felony cases unless the prosecutor gives consent, such as in cases involving child pornography, drug crimes, and manslaughter, among others.

 Public Safety Risk